scholtzan/jobs-feed/README.md

 # jobs-feed <img src="https://github.com/scholtzan/jobs-feed/blob/main/client/static/favicon.svg" width=26>

+> This project is a work in progress

 Jobs Feed streamlines the job search process by tracking job postings from various career pages and matching users with roles that align with their skills and preferences.

 <img src="https://github.com/scholtzan/jobs-feed/blob/main/doc/site/static/img/main-screen.png" width="1000">